 - Want this recipe to be spicy?
 Use a hot salsa or stir some red pepper flakes, cayenne pepper, or hot sauce into the ground beef mixture as you're cooking it.

-- Ground turkey, ground pork, or even sausage meat would work in place of the ground beef.
+- Ground turkey, ground pork, or even sausage meat would work in place of the ground beef if that's your thing.

-- You could swap the beef for a few cans of black beans if you want to make this vegetarian.
+- Simply swap the beef for a few cans of black beans if you want to make this vegetarian.

-Questions about these taco stuffed jumbo shells?
+Questions about these cheesy stuffed shells?
 Let me know in the comments below!
 And tag me #saltandlavender on Instagram if you've made one of my recipes.

 Taco Stuffed Shells